How Long Does It Take to Get U.S. Citizenship After Applying?

 - Prepare adequately for the interview.

-In most cases, the citizenship exam is scheduled on the same day as your interview.
-It’s a good idea to adequately prepare for both components of the exam (English language skills and civics) to avoid needing to retake the test.
+In most cases, the citizenship test is scheduled on the same day as your interview.
+There are two parts to the test: an English proficiency test as well as a civics test (a test on U.S government and history).
+It’s a good idea to prepare for both components of the exam (English language skills and civics) so you can avoid having to retake the test.

-If you do not pass, you’ll need to retake the appropriate portion of the exam in order to move on to the next step of the process.
+If you don’t pass, you’ll need to retake the appropriate portion of the exam in order to move on to the next step of the process.
 You will be asked to return to the appointment location about 60 to 90 days following the initial date of your exam.

 Receiving a decision on your application